Save big (up to $1,875) on small business tools with our free membership, business.com+

 Entrepreneurial organization

-The entrepreneur organization consists of a singular structure with one person in power and a few subordinates working beneath them.
-Compared to other organization types, this simple structure is informal as the size of the company gives leaders flexibility.
+The entrepreneurial organization consists of a singular structure with one person in power and a few subordinates working beneath them.
+Compared to other organizational types, this simple structure is informal, as the size of the company gives leaders flexibility.

 • Singular, simple structure